ionic-team/capacitor-plugins/action-sheet/README.md

 # @capacitor/action-sheet

-Show a sheet of options the user can choose from
+The Action Sheet API provides access to native Action Sheets, which come up from the bottom of the screen and display actions a user can take.